 Today you had a school trauma.
 You explained that everyone in your class was singing a song but you didn’t feel like singing out loud.
 You said, "I didn't want to sing with them, but they were all looking at me, so I just standed there and cried."
-You didn't seem upset; just honest, matter of fact.
+You didn't seem upset, just honest, matter of fact.

-I thought if I were expected to sing a song out loud that I didn’t want to sing, I might cry too.
+I thought about how if I were expected to sing a song out loud that I didn’t want to sing, I might cry too.
 Partially because I'm tone deaf so I'm selective about with whom I share my voice.
 But also because even though songs can be beautiful, a lot of times they just feel like extra noise.
 And the older I get, the less I love extra noise.

-Hadley, the world can get so loud.
+The world can get so loud.

-To remain calm and free, sometime you have to escape.
+Sometimes you have to escape.

-When in doubt, move toward the silence at the center of yourself.
+When in doubt, move towards yourself.

-Fully inhabit that space.
+Trust that space.

 This, I think, is what it means to be here.
-Completely present, listening to yourself.